Ljubljana - a small city with a big heart

 Faculty of Administration

-The faculty encompasses 1.500 students and 70 employees.
-Every year approximately 300 students graduate.
-Furthermore, the faculty cooperates with more than 55 international partner universities and welcomes several exchange students each year.
-Next to these partnerships with other universities, the faculty maintains 160 argreements of cooperation with the public or business sector too.
+The faculty encompasses app.
+1.000 students and 70 employees.
+Furthermore, the faculty cooperates with more than 70 international partner universities and welcomes several exchange students each year.
+Next to these partnerships with other universities, the faculty maintains 160 agreements of cooperation with the public or business sector too.

-Furthermore the faculty's Research Institute focusses on the study of phenomena, processes and practices in the fields of public sector economics and finance, administrative and legal matters, informatisation of the public sector, e-governance and HRM in the public sector.
-The Consulting and Training Centre of the faculty annually organises 2 free public sector academies, 4 free professional counsellings and 60 different educational programmes.
-The Publishing Centre issues the academic journal International Public Administration Review.
+Furthermore the faculty's Research Institute focuses on the study of phenomena, processes and practices in the fields of public sector economics and finance, administrative and legal matters, informatisation of the public sector, e-governance and HRM in the public sector.
+The Consulting and Training Centre of the faculty annually organises 2 free public sector academies, 4 free professional counselings and 60 different educational programmes.
+The Publishing Centre issues the academic journal Central European Public Administration Review.

 So far five international workshops for students (spring and summer schools) have been organised.
 Next to these the faculty also offers extracurricular activities, tutorship career opportunities and an alumni club.
 In addition, the new and modern faculty infrastructure provides a specialised library.